 Expensive to manufacture and tricky to install, this "stone" roof is among the most expensive available.
 When properly installed and maintained, a slate roof can last for 75 years or more.

-High Point Remodeling is a full-service roofing contractor, specializing in everything from new roof installations, roof repairs and maintenance to total roof replacements.
+High Point Remodeling, INC is a full-service roofing contractor, specializing in everything from new roof installations, roof repairs and maintenance to total roof replacements.
 It doesn't matter what type of roofing system we are working with, we always ensure the best quality workmanship, excellent customer service and a long-lasting, durable roof over your head.

 our service area